CAMPING & ACCOMMODATION

 cafes & restaurants

-You can get acceptable coffee at both Livefast (on the creek) and Harvest (on Heath St).
-If you are after food, Livefast does better food, although Harvest has a nicer ambience.
+You can get great coffee at Livefast (on the creek) and pretty good at Harvest (on Heath St).
+If you are after food, Livefast does better food, although Harvest has a very nice ambience.
 The ice-cream store is justifiably popular, and is well worth a post-boulder visit.
 If you are after a pub meal, try the Halls Gap Hotel on the way out of town (on the left as you head towards Ararat), it’s nothing special but at least it has a nice view and if you’re an international you’ll delight in the mobs of kangaroos who descend on the place at dusk.

 The Royal Mail in Dunkeld is a famous foodie venue, so if you feel like blowing out your budget on a fancy meal to celebrate your life's best send, this is the place to do it.